-Creative compounds holds the license to make Caffeine Malate but it was first used by Coca Cola when Cocaine was originally deemed illegal and the company had to find a substitute.
+Creative compounds hold the license to make Caffeine Malate but it was first used by Coca Cola when Cocaine was originally deemed illegal and the company had to find a substitute.

 What Does It Do

-You still receive all of the perks from caffeine, but the one difference is the malic acid helps limit the digestive issues that many people experience from natural and anhydrous caffeines.
+You still receive all of the perks from caffeine, but the one difference is the malic acid helps limit the digestive issues that many people experience from natural and anhydrous caffeine.

 What Is The Correct Dose